Crescendoom/Tally-Logger/README.md

 # Tally Logger

-A simple web app to keep track of tallies with logging and persistent storage.
+A simple web app to keep track of tallies with logging and persistent local storage.

 🔗 <a href="https://tally-logger.vercel.app/" target="_blank">Open Tally Logger</a>